xiix0/scam/README.md

-Your aim is high and to the right.
+Today is the first day of the rest of your life.